portal-hq/PortalSwift/README.md

 Create an xcConfig file.

-1. Add new file to PortalSwift
+1. Add new file to PortalSwift by right clicking on PortalSwift and clicking add new file
 2. Search for configuration file
 3. Call the new configuration file "Secrets"
+4. Add both example and test as targets
+5. Add `#include?
+"Secrets.xcconfig"` to the Pods directory within the `Pods-PortalSwift_Example.debug.xcconfig` file
-4. Add these variables:
+6. Add these variables:

 ```
 ALCHEMY_API_KEY = ALCHEMY_API_KEY